 The Current Release Date

 In early March, No Time To Die became the first major film to push its release amid the spreading coronavirus pandemic.
 Just weeks ahead of its April release—April 2 in the U.K. and April 10 in the U.S.—MGM, Universal, and Eon Productions announced in a series of tweets.
-Currently, the film set to debut in the U.K. on November 12, followed by a U.S. release on November 25.
+Currently, the film set to debut in the U.S. on April 2, 2021.

 Feature Image: Nicola Dove/MGM Studios